turingschool/curriculum-site/module3/projects/take_home/rubric.md

 #### Leaning Yes Hire

 The candidate...
-- describes how their code works, unprompted.
+- describes how their code works, unprompted, by talking about the purpose of a code snippet or its design
 - explains their thought processes very clearly using proper technical terms.
 - clearly imparts knowledge and concepts through appropriate means (ex: diagrams, body movement, writing and speech).
 - talks at a level appropriate to their audience When explaining something.